-A. The information gathering process
+A. The information gathering process (ToR I.A)

-452. Grenada can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes; (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.
-The Inland Revenue Division has a structure in place where an independent tax tribunal can issue rulings in scope of the transparency framework.
-To date, Grenada has never issued any rulings in scope of the transparency framework.
+509. Grenada can legally issue the following five types of rulings within the scope of the transparency framework: (i) preferential regimes; (ii) cross-border unilateral APAs and any other cross-border unilateral tax rulings (such as an advance tax ruling) covering transfer pricing or the application of transfer pricing principles; (iii) rulings providing for unilateral downward adjustments; (iv) permanent establishment rulings; and (v) related party conduit rulings.

-Past rulings (ToR I.4.1.1, I.4.1.2, I.4.2.1, I.4.2.2)
+Past rulings (ToR I.A.1.1, I.A.1.2, I.A.2.1, I.A.2.2)

-453. For Grenada, past rulings are any tax rulings issued prior to 1 March 2019.
-However, there is no obligation under the terms of the transparency framework for Grenada to conduct spontaneous exchange information on past rulings.
+510. For Grenada, past rulings are any tax rulings issued prior to 1 March 2019.
+However, there is no obligation for Grenada to conduct spontaneous exchange information on past rulings.

-Future rulings (ToR I.4.1.1, I.4.1.2, I.4.2.1)
+Future rulings (ToR I.A.1.1, I.A.1.2, I.A.2.1)

-- 454. For Grenada, future rulings are any tax rulings within scope that are issued on or after 1 March 2019. - 455.
-No rulings were issued by Grenada during the period in review.
+511. For Grenada, future rulings are any tax rulings within scope that are issued on or after 1 March 2019.

+512. No rulings were issued by Grenada during the period in review.
 Grenada indicates that there are not yet processes in place to ensure the implementation of the obligations relating to the transparency framework such as the record keeping of rulings.
 It is noted that Grenada intends to implement appropriate processes to ensure the necessary information to meet the requirements of the transparency framework is required in all cases.

-Review and supervision (ToR I.4.3)
+Review and supervision (ToR I.A.3)

-456. Grenada did not yet have a review and supervision mechanism under the transparency framework for the year in review.
+513. Grenada did not yet have a review and supervision mechanism under the transparency framework for the year in review.
 Grenada is discussing the implementation of a revision and supervision mechanism for ensuring implementation of the transparency framework.